The Executive Remuneration Review: Italy

 A similar duty applies on the nominal or purchase cost of any financial asset held abroad by Italian-resident individuals at a rate of 0.2 per cent.30

 Italian financial transaction tax

-Under certain circumstances, the purchase by executives of financial instruments under equity-settled awards may also be subject to Italian financial transaction tax,31 which generally applies, inter alia, on the transfer of shares and certain equity-like financial instruments (as well as securities representing such shares and instruments, such as American depository receipts).
-Financial transaction tax applies on the transfer of the above-mentioned shares and financial instruments, irrespective of the residence of the parties involved or the place of execution of the relevant transaction, at a rate of 0.2 per cent (reduced to 0.1 per cent for transactions executed on regulated markets and on multilateral trading facilities).
-Hence, the application of this financial transaction tax may be relevant, in particular, in the context of the direct investment option in a private equity investment scenario.
+Under certain circumstances, the purchase by executives of financial instruments under equity-settled awards may also be subject to the Italian financial transaction tax,31 which generally applies, inter alia, on the transfer of shares and certain equity-like financial instruments (as well as securities representing such shares and instruments, such as American depository receipts).
+The financial transaction tax applies on the transfer of the above-mentioned shares and financial instruments, irrespective of the residence of the parties involved or the place of execution of the relevant transaction, at a rate of 0.2 per cent (reduced to 0.1 per cent for transactions executed on regulated markets and on multilateral trading facilities).
+The application of this financial transaction tax may be relevant, in particular, in the context of the direct investment option in a private equity investment scenario.

 However, the financial transaction tax does not apply with respect to the allocation to executives of shares or financial instruments in respect of profits or reserves distributions, or to newly issued shares in the context of stock option plans.32